Do You Feel Lonely, Unsatisfied, and Unheard in Your Relationship?

 If I’m vulnerable in sessions, I’m worried that my partner will use what I say against me at home.

 From the very beginning of our work together, I will ask you both to agree that nothing shared in sessions can be used as ammunition at home.
 Similarly, the therapy session is not a place to continue the same old arguments you’ve had at home.
-Therapy is about creating new patterns, not falling back into old ones.
+Therapy is about creating new patterns and learning how to avoid falling back into old ones.
 In sessions, you can learn ways to take a time-out during moments of heightened emotions and how to respect one another’s need for space and understanding.

 There Is Hope for a Positive, Loving Relationship